-Made up of 74 tropical islands fringed by glittering turquoise waters, the Whitsundays offer endless possibilities for adventure and relaxation.
-From unwinding on sun-kissed beaches to discovering the rich underwater life, we pick five of the best things to do on a yacht charter to the island-chain.
+Made up of 74 tropical islands fringed by glittering turquoise waters, a Whitsundays yacht charter offer endless possibilities for adventure and relaxation.
+From unwinding on sun-kissed beaches to discovering the rich underwater life, we pick five of the best things to do on a yacht charter in the Whitsundays.

 Mostly uninhabited, the idyllic islands all boast dazzling white sand beaches and luscious vegetation, creating wondrous backdrops for secluded moorings.